iusecookies64/notes/content/CP/Graph And Trees/Shortest Path Algorithms.md

 **Printing The Smallest Path**

 If we want to print the shortest path from source node to target node then we can simply modify dijkstra a little bit, we can maintain a parent array which stores the node which is the parent of current node in the path from source to the node.
-When ever we get in the condition of the relax operation i.e distance[adjNode] > distance[node] + w we update parent[adjNode] = node.
+When ever we get in the condition of the relax operation i.e `distance[adjNode] > distance[node] + w` we update `parent[adjNode] = node`.
 Then to get the path we will start with target node and keep going to parent of current node until we get the source node.

 ```c++
 vector<int> shortestPath(vector<vector<pair<int, int>>> &adj, int n, int source, int target)